scolin22/replication/README.md

 Colin Stone (31645112)
 Kevin Hui (38604112)

-A list of all the nodes which are currently running the service are located in `src/util/server.list`.
+A list of all the nodes which are currently running the service are located in `server.list`.

 The shutdown command is handled in `src/com/s33263112/cpen431/RequestHandler.java:149` in the `handleShutdown` function.